 • Long term Incentive Plan

-The Company has a Long Term Incentive Plan (‘LTIP') for selected employees.
+The Company has a Long Term Incentive Plan (‘LTIP’) for selected employees.
 The plan is a discretionary deferred compensation plan.
 It is a plan with annual accruals and a defined payment schedule.
-Provision for LTIP liability was accrued and provided for on the basis of actuarial valuation made at the Balance Sheet date.
+Provision for LTIP liability is accrued based on actuarial valuation carried out using Projected unit credit method (PUCM) by an independent external actuary.

 The Company has an equity settled ESOP with a quantified benefit.
-Options granted under the ESOP are measured at fair value of the option on the grant date using the Black Sholes method.
-Grant-date fair value is recognized as an employee compensation expense over the vesting period or debited to holding company as applicable with a corresponding liability recorded under ESOP Outstanding Reserve Account which is grouped under Reserves & Surplus.
+Options granted under the ESOP are measured at fair value of the option on the grant date using the Black Scholes method.
+Grant-date fair value is recognized as an employee compensation expense in profit and loss account over the vesting period or debited to holding company as applicable with a corresponding liability recorded under ESOP Outstanding Reserve Account which is grouped under Reserves & Surplus.
 When the option is settled, the related liability in the ESOP Outstanding Reserve Account is transferred to share premium account along with excess of Grant Price over the face value.

 P. Taxation